 I liked the idea of the old-fashioned Malaysian way of making the eggs by placing them in an enamel tin cup – like the kind you might have found in the back of a cupboard in your grandmother’s kitchen or in a camping kit you only use once a year.

-But the problem with timing eggs in these cups is that they don’t hold the heat very well.
+But the problem with timing eggs in the tin cups is that they don’t hold the heat very well.
 They’re almost as bad as ceramic cups, but that’s another story.

 What makes this method even less reliable is the ambient temperature of the room where the cups are placed and how firmly the cups are covered during the cooking period.
 This will mean the difference between runny everything and firm yolks with really firm whites.
 But still, the simplicity of the idea was very alluring – no sous vide machine and no standing over a pot of water with a stopwatch.